 - 200.5 A3 The more senior the position of a Member, the greater will be the ability and opportunity to access information, and to influence policies, decisions made and actions taken by others involved with the employing organisation.
-To the extent that they are able to do so, taking into account their position and seniority in the organisation, Members are expected to encourage and promote an ethics-based culture in the organisation in accordance with paragraph 120.13 A3.
-Examples of actions that might be taken include the introduction, implementation and oversight of: - Ethics education and training programs. - Management processes and performance evaluation and reward criteria that promote an ethical culture. - Ethics and whistleblowing policies. - Policies and procedures designed to prevent non-compliance with laws and regulations ("NOCLAR").
+To the extent that they are able to do so, taking into account their position and seniority in the organisation, Members are expected to encourage and promote an ethics-based culture in the organisation and exhibit ethical behaviour in dealings with individuals with whom, and entities with which, the Member or the employing organisation has a professional or business relationship in accordance with paragraph 120.13 A3.
+Examples of actions that might be taken include the introduction, implementation and oversight of: - Ethics education and training programs. - Management processes and performance evaluation and reward criteria that promote an ethical culture. - Ethics and whistleblowing policies.3 - Policies and procedures designed to prevent non-compliance with laws and regulations ("NOCLAR").

 - 200.6 A1 Threats to compliance with the fundamental principles might be created by a broad range of facts and circumstances.
 The categories of threats are described in paragraph 120.6 A3.
-The following are examples of facts and circumstances within each of those categories that might create threats for a Member when undertaking a Professional Activity: - (a) Self-interest Threats: - A Member holding a Financial Interest in, or receiving a loan or guarantee from, the employing organisation. - A Member participating in incentive compensation arrangements offered by the employing organisation. - A Member having access to corporate assets for personal use. - A Member being offered a gift or special treatment from a supplier of the employing organisation. - (b) Self-review Threats: - A Member determining the appropriate accounting treatment for a business combination after performing the feasibility study supporting the purchase decision. - (c) Advocacy Threats: - A Member having the opportunity to manipulate information in a prospectus in order to obtain favourable financing. - (d) Familiarity Threats: - A Member being responsible for the financial reporting of the employing organisation when an Immediate or Close Family member employed by the organisation makes decisions that affect the financial reporting of the organisation. - A Member having a long association with individuals influencing business decisions.
+The following are examples of facts and circumstances within each of those categories that might create threats for a Member when undertaking a Professional Activity: - (a) Self-interest Threats: - A Member holding a Financial Interest in, or receiving a loan or guarantee from, the employing organisation. - A Member participating in incentive compensation arrangements offered by the employing organisation. - A Member having access to corporate assets for personal use. - A Member being offered a gift or special treatment from a supplier of the employing organisation. - (b) Self-review Threats: - A Member determining the appropriate accounting treatment for a business combination after performing the feasibility study supporting the purchase decision. - (c) Advocacy Threats: - A Member having the opportunity to manipulate information in a prospectus in order to obtain favourable financing. - (d) Familiarity Threats: - A Member being responsible for the financial reporting of the employing organisation when an Immediate or Close Family member employed by the organisation makes decisions that affect the financial reporting of the organisation.